-The 5 Best Office Yoga Poses You Can Do Sitting Or Standing
+The 5 Best Yoga Poses For The Office

 The warning that "sitting is the new smoking" is as frightening as it is true.
 Research proves that sitting for too long at your desk makes you more likely to contract heart disease, cancer, Type 2 diabetes, and other chronic health problems.
 Experts of all kinds are urging us to use a standing desk whenever possible, or at least stand for 10 minutes every hour and move around for a couple minutes out of each hour, too.
 But here's yet another tip that will ward off the chronic aches and pains we often experience from office life: take a few minutes out of your day to sneak in the best office yoga poses.

 Bustle spoke with Jessamyn Stanley, renowned yoga teacher and body positive activist from North Carolina, who encourages everyone to incorporate more movement into their day, no matter what line of work they're in.
 "Humans were built to move around," she says.
 "Unfortunately, our society has evolved in such a way where actions... have been all but eliminated unless it’s specifically an athletic environment."
 Stanley insists that it doesn't have to be this way, though.
 All it takes are a few minutes and a few simple yoga postures to make your office hours less miserable and keep your body pliable.
 The more flexible you become, the less likely you are to be in pain later on when you get home.

 Just like there are countless modifications for yoga postures in your favorite Hatha class, there are a few different ways you can stretch in your office.
 You can stand up beside your desk to do these poses, use the chair you sit in throughout the day, or commandeer a bit of space in your break room.
 Stanley gave Bustle the scoop on all the ways to get the job done.

 Here are the five best yoga poses for the office, each with a standing, sitting, and break room option.